sakesayso/sakescript/README.md

         "uri": "images/cover.jpg" // or "https://example.org/cover.jpg"
     }
 ```
-- type: Type of content ("story" or "article").
+- type: Type of content, "story", "article" or "deck".
 - chapters: List of chapters.
     + title (optional): Currently supported for 'story' type.
 A map of language codes to titles (e.g., "en": "About Tokyo").
     + sentences: List of sentences.